Coronavirus (COVID-19) has left many people uncertain and concerned about what precautions to take, and the implications in the workplace.

 Click here to see previous City of Long Beach COVID-19 Media Updates for BUSINESSES

-City of Long Beach Posters for Businesses - The City of Long Beach has created a variety of posters that business owners can print and post at their businesses.
+City of Long Beach Posters for Businesses - The City of Long Beach has created a variety of posters that business owners can print and post at their businesses for their customers and employees.
+Click here to download posters.

 - Retail Businesses Permitted to Reopen, With Safety Restrictions - Effective Friday, May 8, 2020, the City of Long Beach will allow retail businesses, with modified operations and proper sanitizing and physical distancing protocols in place, to reopen for curbside pickup and delivery services only.
 This comes one day after the City’s first reopening announcement and is being done in an effort to align with the reopening direction set forth by Governor Newsom.
 Non-essential retail businesses authorized to reopen include but are not limited to the following, per Governor Newsom’s direction: